Omni Calculator logo

 • You can enter the volume V, the number of moles n, and temperature T, and this tool will automatically calculate pressure using the ideal gas law.

-• You can click on the advanced mode button in our ideal gas pressure calculator if you need to determine the number of moles n from the mass and molar mass of the gas.
+• You can expand the Calculating number of moles section of our ideal gas pressure calculator if you need to determine the number of moles n from the mass and molar mass of the gas.
 Learn how to do this using our mole calculator.

 Other relevant calculators